-Figure 2 illustrates the relationship of the sum of the TFP annual growth rate and the inclusive wealth per capita annual growth rate.
+Figure 2 illustrates the relationship of the sum of the TFP annual growth rate and the inclusive wealth per capita annual growth rate with the GDP per capita annual growth rate.
 The relationship is quite negative, implying that those states with the highest GDP growth rates tend to have lower inclusive wealth growth rates.